Tropicalbunny/MyRepo/README.md

 ![media query fixed](assets/Readme-assets/Checking-media-quieries-fixed.PNG "fixedquery")

 I had major issues with the Footer, the containers wouldnt align properly once they had their contents, after a re-code i managed to fix the issue

 ![footer broken](assets/Readme-assets/broken-footer.png "brokenfooter")
 ![footer fixed](assets/Readme-assets/Fixed-Footer.PNG "fixedfooter")

 #### Final Testing

 Release a beta for the website, given to people with various devices to check integrity and discover bugs.

+##### User comments

+* Capital letters on locations, and some incorrect spelling
+* overall easy to navigate
+* responsive design is a nice touch

+##### Personal testing
+* checked each navigational link and confirmed they are working
+* checked the form links and notice they do not work since being deployed.
+* made sure all text and containers align as thye should.

 #### Features implemented